 How it is different across the nations

-How GP trainees in England are covered
+How GP registrars in England are covered

 - When in hospital placements, clinical negligence indemnity cover is automatically provided through the trust’s membership of the CNST (Clinical Negligence Scheme for Trusts).